freenas/freenas-docs/userguide/plugins.rst

 :guilabel:`Upload` button.
 This button allows installation of plugins that are not yet available in the official repository or which are still being tested.
-These plugins must be manually downloaded and should end in a :file:`.pbi` extension.
+These plugins must be manually downloaded and end in a :file:`.pbi` extension.
 When downloading a plugin, make sure that it is 64-bit and that it was developed for 9.x. as 8.x and 10.x applications will not work on a 9.x %brand% system.

-Upload the new plugin with the :guilabel:`Upload` button.
-As seen in the example in
-:numref:`Figure %s <install_pbi_plugin_fig>`,
-this prompts you to browse to the location of the plugin file.
+Click the :guilabel:`Upload` button to upload the new plugin.
+The example in :numref:`Figure %s <install_pbi_plugin_fig>` shows how to browse to the location of the plugin file.
 Select the file and click :guilabel:`Upload` to begin the installation.

 .. _install_pbi_plugin_fig: